SHIP -- What is it and why is it provided by the University?

 Is there an annual limit to my out-of-pocket payments?

 Students are responsible for no more than $3,200 of in-network out-of-pocket expenses each plan year.
 If you have paid $3,200 in co-insurance and deductibles to in-network providers, you will no longer be required to pay co-insurance for services obtained from in-network providers for the remainder of the plan year.
 The in-network out-of-pocket maximum does not apply to non-network providers or to services not covered by the plan.

-The non-network out-of-pocket maximum for services and providers is $6,500.
+The out-of-pocket maximum for out-of-network services and providers is $6,500.

 Do I need proof of coverage (also called a Certificate of Coverage)?

 The SHIP office can provide you with a Certificate of Coverage or Insurance Verification Letter.

 What do I do if I have to go to the emergency room?